Welcome to the Göttingen Campus Postdoc Committee

 Marko Markovic received the Master of Biomedical Engineering degree at the University of Belgrade in 2011 and the PhD degree at University Medical Center Göttingen (UMG) in 2016.
 He was previously employed at Ottobock HealthCare GmbH and currently works as a researcher at UMG as well as a part-time lecturer at PFH, Goettingen.
 His researches and develops novel human-machine interfaces for upper limb prostheses.
 He considers that one of his most important roles is the education of future generations of students, and to this goal, he has actively supervised more than a dozen of master and bachelor theses.
 When not working he spends his time on reading books, playing video games and driving his bicycle.

 Are you a postdoc of the Göttingen Campus?
 Would you like to help build up a strong postdoc community and support positive change to the postdoctoral experience?
 Do you want to set up social gatherings or address topics that you find relevant for the future of academia?
 Please contact us to meet the postdoc team.

 You will receive email updates about events, open positions, funding opportunities and strategic developments that are relevant to you.
 We will sometimes ask for your feedback on specific topics, to get to know you and your needs better.
-You are also able to contribute by sharing interesting news or advertising initiatives and events to the community.
+You are also able to contribute by sharing interesting news or advertising initiatives and events to the Network.